-The result below first appeared in \cite{Bai2003} for the case of fixed $(n,T)$, and was further extended to hold uniformly in $(i\leq n,t\leq T)$ by \cite{FLM2013}. \cite{FLZZ20} makes the conditions modular.
-However, both consider the case when the factor model is estimated using the true data as opposed to an ``estimated'' one as in our case.
-Therefore, the next result is a generalization that takes into account that pre-estimation error term and quantifies how the error impact on the precision of factor analysis.
+The result below first appeared in \cite{Bai2003} for the case of $(n,T)$ diverging and was further extended to hold uniformly in $(i\leq n,t\leq T)$ by \cite{FLM2013}.
+However, both consider the case when the factor model is estimated using the actual data instead of the ``estimated'' ones (residuals) as in our case.
+Therefore, the next result is a generalization that takes into account the pre-estimation error term and quantifies how the error impacts the precision of factor analysis.